moveit/moveit2_tutorials/doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

-:moveit1:

-..
-   Once updated for MoveIt 2, remove all lines above title (including this comment and :moveit1: tag)

 Pilz Industrial Motion Planner
 ==============================

-``pilz_industrial_motion_planner`` provides a trajectory generator to plan standard robot motions like PTP, LIN, CIRC with the interface of a MoveIt PlannerManager plugin.
+``pilz_industrial_motion_planner`` provides a trajectory generator to plan standard robot motions like point-to-point, linear, and circular with the interface of a MoveIt PlannerManager plugin.

 User Interface MoveGroup